Ethical, Legal, and Professional Conduct

 Grade Appeal Process

 Grades may be appealed only when the grading criteria stated in the syllabus and/or this handbook have not been followed.
-A change to a final grade may be approved by an instructor, Department Chair/Lead Faculty, or faculty committee appointed by a Department Chair/Lead Faculty.

 The Chicago School of Professional Psychology is committed to mutual respect and the effective resolution of student problems and complaints through an efficient and fair procedure.
 The Chicago School seeks to set an environment that encourages students, faculty, staff, and administration to work together to understand and address concerns about fair treatment using informal resolutions.
 When that is not possible, the school is committed to a fair and reasonable resolution of issues through a formal grievance process as outlined below.